 If an intoxicated driver caused a fatality, then the victim's estate and family may bring a Nevada wrongful death lawsuit.
 The plaintiff would need to prove the following:

 - The victim passed away;

 - This death was caused by the defendant's wrongful act or negligence;

 - The plaintiff is an heir or personal representative of the victim; and

 - The plaintiff suffered damages for monetary injury as a result of the death3

-As discussed in the following section, any party who knowingly allows a driver to operate a vehicle while intoxicated could be liable for "negligent entrustment."
+As discussed in the following section, any party who knowingly allows a driver to operate a vehicle while intoxicated could be liable for negligent entrustment in Nevada.
 The plaintiff would have to prove the following elements in order to prevail on this claim: